SAWGRASS MILLS

 The complex was also wired with the "Mills TV" closed circuit system, with monitors placed throughout courts and concourses.
 Mall entrances and adjacent parking areas were also given names, such as Green Toad, Purple Parrot, White Seahorse, Blue Dolphin and Pink Flamingo.

 Western Development Corporation converted into a Real Estate Investment Trust (REIT) in 1994, renaming itself the Mills Corporation.
-This new entity proceeded with a mall enlargement.
+This new entity proceeded with an enlargement of SAWGRASS MILLS.
 A (65,000 square foot) Burlington Coat Factory commenced operation on January 1, 1994.
 This store was a precursor of an 11 million dollar Phase II (or Veranda Main Street) expansion.

 Twenty-five stores would be added to the directory.
 A 1-level (53,700 square foot) Service Merchandise was dedicated on November 2, 1995.
 A wing-wide grand opening was held on November 16th.
 Inline tenants included Bernini, Collezione, Cache', the MCM Foot Store and 1-level (25,100 square foot) Last Call by Neiman Marcus Clearance Center.